Immigration Advising

 A visitor record allows your spouse to stay in Canada for more than six months.
 Your spouse will not be eligible to work or study on a visitor record.

-Your spouse/partner can apply for a work permit before or after they arrive in Canada; the permit will be the same length as your study time.
+Your spouse/partner may be eligible to apply for a work permit before or after they arrive in Canada.
+Your spouse must meet the eligibility criteria to be eligible to apply for an open work-permit.
+The permit will be the same length as your study time.
 No job offer is needed to apply for this permit.

 Children